 DUI with Property Damage

-If you have been arrested for DUI with Property Damage in Tampa, Hillsborough County, Florida, enhanced penalties might apply if you are convicted of the criminal offense.
-Contact an experienced DUI attorney at the Sammis Law Firm to discuss fighting this very serious criminal charge.
+If you have been arrested for DUI with Property Damage in Tampa, Hillsborough County, Florida, then contact an experienced DUI attorney at the Sammis Law Firm to discuss fighting this very serious criminal charge.

 Click here to read more about our Recent Case Results in DUI Cases.